Severswoed/GlowStatus/README.md

 - Slack/Teams status sync
 - Time-based or ambient-light auto dimming
 - More integrations and automations

-**5-Minute Meeting Reminder:**
+- X-Minute Meeting Reminder:
-  Show a tooltip notification over the tray icon 5 (x) minutes before an upcoming meeting.
+  - Show a tooltip notification over the tray icon X (1) minutes before an upcoming meeting.
+Current functionality is hardwired to start lights 1 minute prior.

 ---